Heart Healthy Tips for All

 Sleeping Issues

-• Noticing changes in our quality of sleep can be an early indicator of heart issues.
-Experiencing uncommon chest pains while laying in bed, or a shortness of breath can be a sign that we should talk to our doctor.
+• Noticing changes in our sleep quality can be an early indicator of heart issues.
+Experiencing uncommon chest pains while laying in bed, or shortness of breath can be a sign that we should talk to our doctor.
 Aim for 7-9 hours of sleep a night to wake up recharged and ready for the day.
-Taking care of our heart’s health will make sure everything else functions how it should.
-Whether we act on all these tips or add our own twists to fit our lifestyle, one thing is for sure our heart will be feeling better and, over time, we will also feel the benefits!
+Taking care of our heart’s health will ensure everything else functions as it should.
+Whether we act on all these tips or add our twists to fit our lifestyle, one thing is for sure our heart will be feeling better, and, over time, we will also feel the benefits!

 About the author